Germany says 98,000 petrol cars affected by latest VW findings

-BERLIN, Nov 4 (Reuters) - German Transport Minister Alexander Dobrindt said 98,000 petrol vehicles were affected by Volkswagen’s latest disclosure that it understated fuel consumption and CO2 emissions tests.
+BERLIN (Reuters) - German Transport Minister Alexander Dobrindt said 98,000 petrol vehicles were affected by Volkswagen’s (VOWG_p.DE) latest disclosure that it understated fuel consumption and CO2 emissions tests.

 “Today we were told that among the affected vehicles are 98,000 petrol vehicles,” Dobrindt told the German lower house of parliament on Wednesday.